-While we have raised capital to meet our working capital and financing needs in the past, additional financing is required in order to meet our current and projected cash flow requirements from operations and development.
-While we believe we have sufficient cash on hand as of October 31, 2006 to meet our working capital needs and requirements for the next twelve (12) months, we are seeking additional financing, which may take the form of debt, convertible debt or equity, in order to provide the additional working capital and funds for expansion.
+While we have raised capital to meet our working capital and financing needs in the past, additional financing may be required in order to meet our current and projected cash flow requirements from operations and development.
+While we believe we have sufficient cash on hand as of February 21, 2008 to meet our working capital needs and requirements for the next twelve (12) months, we may seek additional financing, which may take the form of debt, convertible debt or equity, in order to provide the additional working capital and funds for expansion.
 We currently have no commitments for financing.
-There is no guarantee that we will be successful in raising the funds required.
+There is no guarantee that we will be successful in raising any funds required.
+In addition, any additional financing will require approval from the holders of the convertible loan note under the financing concluded by us on February 21, 2008.
+Under the terms of this transaction we can neither sell new securities including common stock, nor incur further indebtedness above \$2 million during the term of this transaction without the prior approval of the holders of the loan note.
+Furthermore, we will no longer be able to finance our receivables after February 2009 without prior approval from the holders of the loan note.